 - a.
 One on One and/or Group Tutoring- provided by individual teacher - b.
 Loss of Credit Students have the opportunity to retrieve loss academic credit in all core classes.
-Opportunities are available after school, Fridays and designated Saturdays. - Credit Recovery/Georgia Virtual School Self guided instruction to gain loss of credit.
+Opportunities are available after school. - Credit Recovery/Georgia Virtual School Self guided instruction to gain loss of credit.
 Credit Recovery for those who are recommended by teacher & counselor.
 Available 1st & 2nd semesters. - c.
 Academic Friday & Saturday School Student have the opportunity to make-up missed work, receive additional attention on difficult subject matters and recover attendance days.
 (Friday: 3:30 p.m.-5:00p.m.; designated Saturdays 8 a.m.
 12 p.m.) - d.
 Attendance Recovery Students can make-up "seat" time after school, Fridays or designated Saturdays to make-up days lost and work on missed assignments.
 Make-up time MUST BE MADE UP WITHIN 30 DAYS OF ABSENCE.
 Highly qualified teachers are available to assist the student.

 Students with Disabilities - Various services are in place by our highly qualified Special Education Department, school psychologists, and teachers.
-In addition, a Special Education Parent Mentor program is underway to promote partnerships between parents and educators, and guide parents through the educational process from the district.
 Information on services, policies and procedures as well as community resources is available.

 Eye Glass Assistance - This service is provided by the Lenscrafter and Victory Vision at the Peachtree Mall.
 The program is called OneSight.
-See the Parent Liaison Coordinator for an application.
+See the Parent Contact for an application.
 There are no restrictions.